Firewall Management + fail2ban support

 This is assuming php already can write to the appropriate log files. -

-Rhianne Jhane commented
+Rhianne Jhane

 Wonderful post!
 We are linking to this particularly great article on our site.
 Keep posting!